admirerr/admirerr/README.md

 - **Backend Technologies**: Experienced with NodeJS, ExpressJS, crafting RESTful services. ⚙️
 - **Databases**: Practical knowledge of MongoDB, MySQL, PostgreSQL. 📚
 - **DevOps & Cloud**: Working knowledge of Docker, AWS, and basic CI/CD pipelines. ☁️
-- **Development Tools**: Adept with Git for version control and Selenium for automation testing. 🔧
+- **Development Tools**: Adept with Git for version control and Selenium for development and automation. 🔧

 🌟 Actively expanding my skills, particularly in cloud computing and advanced JavaScript frameworks to boost application performance and user experience. 📈